Skip to content

 Sustaining Communities of Practice

-The COPs created a valuable space for practitioners to develop relationships across settings and foster ‘soft’ learning skills.
-However, many practitioners perceived that senior management struggled to recognise the value of dedicating time to COP participation, particularly within a culture shaped by significant time and resource constraints and long-standing workforce shortages.
-This perception echoes Howlett, Arthur and Ferreira’s (2016) evaluation of COPs in education, where poor morale and a sense of institutional indifference led academics to disengage from COPs.
-Yet, such disengagement often overlooks the broader structural and systemic realities that inhibit learning and participation (Howlett et al., 2016).
+The CoPs created a valuable space for practitioners to develop relationships across settings and foster ‘soft’ learning skills.
+However, sustaining momentum proved challenging and many practitioners perceived that senior management struggled to recognise the value of dedicating time to CoP participation, particularly within a culture shaped by significant time and resource constraints and long-standing workforce shortages.
+This perception echoes Howlett, Arthur and Ferreira’s (2016) evaluation of CoPs in education, where poor morale and a sense of institutional indifference led academics to disengage from CoPs (Howlett, Arthur and Ferreira, 2016).
+Attendance fluctuated, with the joint CoP sessions attracting the highest numbers, possibly because they offered broader perspectives and reduced duplication of effort for busy practitioners.
+This suggests that consolidation or collaboration between CoPs may help maintain participation, particularly in resource-constrained environments.

 Building research capacity: networking and collaboration

-Practitioners described the COPs as hubs for expanding their research engagement and building partnerships.
-This mirrors findings from El-Amiri et al. (2020); Padilla & Kreider (2020), and Gullick & West (2016), who highlight the role of COPs in fostering interdisciplinary collaboration across sectors and enhancing research capacity across sectors.
-In our study, COPs provided a platform for practitioners to connect with others, share ideas, expand their networks and initiate research-practice partnerships.
+Practitioners described the CoPs as hubs for expanding their research engagement and building partnerships.
+This mirrors findings from El-Amiri et al. (2023), Padilla et al. (2022), and Gullick & West (2021), who highlight the role of CoPs in fostering interdisciplinary collaboration across sectors and enhancing research capacity across sectors.
+In our study, CoPs provided a platform for practitioners to connect with others, share ideas, expand their networks and initiate research-practice partnerships.

 Evidencing impact

-Participants noted that while COPs influenced individual and service-level practice, evidencing their impact, particularly at policy level, remained challenging.
-This reflects broader critiques of COPs’ evidence base, especially regarding how new knowledge is embedded into practice (James-McAlpine et al., 2023).
-Evidencing impact of the COPs is not a phenomenon isolated to adult social care but is prevalent in assessing their impacts more broadly for instance in the healthcare sector (Ranmuthugala et al., 2011).
-Ranmuthugala et al. (2011) argue that measuring COPs’ impact requires baseline indicators and tailored evaluation strategies yet identifying quantitative indicators is challenging.
-Our findings suggest that while COPs hold promise for capacity building and practice improvement, there remains a gap in robust methods to assess their long-term impact.
+Participants noted that while CoPs influenced individual and service-level practice, evidencing their impact, particularly at policy level, remained challenging.
+This reflects broader critiques of CoPs’ evidence base, especially regarding how new knowledge is embedded into practice (James-McAlpine, Larkins and Nagle, 2023).
+Evidencing impact of the CoPs is not a phenomenon isolated to adult social care but is prevalent in assessing their impacts more broadly for instance in the healthcare sector (Ranmuthugala et al., 2011; Barbour et al., 2018; Auer et al., 2020).
+Ranmuthugala et al. (2011) argue that measuring CoPs’ impact requires baseline indicators and tailored evaluation strategies yet identifying quantitative indicators is challenging.
+Our findings suggest that while CoPs hold promise for capacity building and practice improvement, there remains a gap in robust methods to assess their long-term impact.

 Study limitations

-This is a small qualitative evaluation of two COPs in a region of South-East England and thus lessons learned may have limited generalisability.
+This is a small qualitative evaluation of two CoPs in a region of South-East England and thus lessons learned may have limited generalisability.
 We are not claiming data saturation and may have identified further nuances had we been able to interview more widely – it was particularly hard to recruit frontline staff and researchers.
-Some participants found it hard to remember the specifics of the COPs they attended, such that their comments were generic and analysis had to take this into account.
+Some participants found it hard to remember the specifics of the CoPs they attended, such that their comments were generic and analysis had to take this into account.
+We were unable to interview the few care experienced members who had presented at a CoP and acknowledge this limitation.

-This study demonstrates the value of Communities of Practice (COPs) in building research capacity and fostering inclusive, collaborative learning in adult social care.
-The COPs were well-regarded as vibrant and collegial forums for sharing learning, developing ideas for practice and research, and strengthening connections across roles and sectors.
+This study demonstrates the value of CoPs in building research capacity and fostering inclusive, collaborative learning in adult social care.
+The CoPs were well-regarded as vibrant and collegial forums for sharing learning, developing ideas for practice and research, and strengthening connections across roles and sectors.
 Care-experienced members played a central role, offering unique perspectives that helped practitioners connect with their social awareness and reflect more deeply on their practice.

-To maximise the potential of COPs, it is essential to carry out preparatory work to assess interest, clarify expectations, and co-design the structure, including format, frequency, and aims.
-Establishing shared understanding of what a COP can deliver is key to ensuring relevance and engagement.
+To maximise the potential of CoPs, it is essential to carry out preparatory work to assess interest, clarify expectations, and co-design the structure, including format, frequency, and aims.
+Establishing shared understanding of what a CoP can deliver is key to ensuring relevance and engagement.
 However, sustained participation requires organisational support, both in enabling attendance and in promoting the wider dissemination of learning.
-While practitioners and first-line managers appreciated the informal, experience-based learning that occurred within the COPs, they felt that senior leadership did not actively support their participation.
-However, given that senior managers from the local authority had invested in the Kent Research Partnership, this perception may reflect broader issues such as low morale or a disconnect between frontline staff and leadership, rather than a lack of support in principle.
+While practitioners and first-line managers appreciated the informal, experience-based learning that occurred within the CoPs, they felt that senior leadership did not actively support their participation.
+Given that senior managers from the local authority had invested in the Kent Research Partnership, this perception may reflect broader issues such as low morale or a disconnect between frontline staff and leadership, rather than a lack of support in principle.

-A key strength of the COPs was their ability to foster networking and collaboration, support shared learning and thus increase the likelihood of introducing new ideas into practice, potentially influencing policy.
-Yet, as in other sectors such as healthcare and the voluntary sector, there remains a gap in robust methods for evidencing the impact of COPs.
-Future initiatives should consider how to embed COPs within service structures and develop meaningful ways to assess their contribution to practice, policy, and organisational learning.
+A key strength of the CoPs was their ability to foster networking and collaboration, support shared learning and thus increase the likelihood of introducing new ideas into practice, potentially influencing policy.
+Yet, as in other sectors such as healthcare and the voluntary sector, there remains a gap in robust methods for evidencing the impact of CoPs.
+Future initiatives should consider how to embed CoPs within service structures and develop meaningful ways to assess their contribution to practice, policy, and organisational learning.
+In resource-constrained environments, demonstrating such impact is increasingly important for securing long-term organisational commitment.

 Comments on this article Comments (0)